kcxie12/MSE544_Week3_Hands_on/README.md

 ## Performance Analysis of Matrix Multiplication with Varying Numbers of Cores. <a name="task"></a>

-1. Please download: `matmul.zip` from Canvas.
+1. Please download: `Hands_on.zip` from Canvas.
 Unzip it in your local computer, and read the scripts in it.

 2. Open the provided script `matmul_3.py` in a text editor and change the `SIZE` parameter to 5000.